Douglass College/Rutgers (B.A., triple major in Italian,

 Following a year at the University of Washington in Seattle, Professor Cavallo has been on the faculty of Columbia's Department of Italian since 1988.
 Her field of specialization is the Renaissance romance epic (primarily Boiardo, Ariosto, and Tasso).
 Other courses she has taught in the department include Petrarch and Boccaccio, fifteenth century civic humanism and Neoplatonism, Machiavelli, Castiglione, the history of the Italian language, Italian cinema, allegorical literature, political literature, and forgotten best-sellers of the Renaissance.
 In 1995 she founded the Columbia University Summer Program in Scandiano, which she directed for seven consecutive years.
 She has taught Literature Humanities regularly since 1993 and more recently has team-taught the two-semester interdisciplinary colloquium "Nobility and Civility."

-Professor Cavallo is the author of Boiardo’s Orlando Innamorato: An Ethics of Desire (Associated University Presses, 1993), The Romance Epics of Boiardo, Ariosto, and Tasso: From Public Duty to Private Pleasure (University of Toronto Press, 2004), and co-editor of Fortune and Romance: Boiardo in America (Medieval and Renaissance Texts and Studies, 1998).
-She has also published articles on early Christian and gnostic literature (the Gospel of Matthew and the Gospel of Truth), on Italian authors from the medieval to the modern period (Dante, Petrarch, Boiardo, Ariosto, Castiglione, Machiavelli, Tasso, Giordano Bruno, and Elsa Morante), and on folk traditions that dramatize epic narratives (Sicilian puppet theater and the epic Maggio of the Tuscan-Emilian Apennines).
-She filmed and edited a full-length documentary about the epic Maggio tradition (on DVD, 2003).
+Professor Cavallo's most recent book, The World beyond Europe in the Romance Epics of Boiardo and Ariosto (University of Toronto Press, 2013), received the 2011 Aldo and Jeanne Scaglione Publication Award for a Manuscript in Italian Literary Studies.
+She is also the author of Boiardo’s Orlando Innamorato: An Ethics of Desire (Associated University Presses, 1993), The Romance Epics of Boiardo, Ariosto, and Tasso: From Public Duty to Private Pleasure (University of Toronto Press, 2004), and co-editor of Fortune and Romance: Boiardo in America (MRTS, 1998).
+Her articles focus on early Christian and gnostic literature (the Gospel of Matthew and the Gospel of Truth), Italian authors from the medieval to the modern period (Dante, Petrarch, Boiardo, Ariosto, Castiglione, Machiavelli, Tasso, Giordano Bruno, and Elsa Morante), and folk traditions that dramatize epic narratives (Sicilian puppet theater and the epic Maggio of the Tuscan-Emilian Apennines).
+In 2002, she filmed and edited a full-length documentary about the epic Maggio tradition, Il maggio emiliano: ricordi, riflessioni, brani (DVD, 2003).
+She has served as the Italian literature editor of The Literary Encyclopedia (www.litencyc.com) since 2008.
+Her current project is a co-edited volume of essays entitled "Speaking Truth to Power in Medieval and Early Modern Italy" scheduled to be published as a special issue of Annali d'Italianistica in 2017.

 has adapted several episodes from Boiardo’s Orlando